53jk1/Threads/README.md

-Creating new threads in Java.
+Creating new threads

 The build and run looks like this:

+for Java

 >javac NewJavaThread.java

 >java NewJavaThread

+>*output code*

+for Python

+> newpythread.py

 >*output code*